itsparth/edgedb-dart/rstdocs/api.rst

       Map<String, String> aliases
     )

-Returns a new :ref:`Client <edgedb-dart-Client>` instance with the specified module aliases.
+Returns a new :ref:`Client <gel-dart-Client>` instance with the specified module aliases.

 The ``aliases`` parameter is merged with any existing module aliases defined on the current client instance.